codesbyree/codesbyree/README.md

 # Halo there 👋

-- 🔭 I’m currently working on Tailo: Time and Task Management App ⌛
+- 🔭 I’m currently working on my undergraduate thesis ⌛
-- 🌱 I’m currently learning Machine Learning 🤖 and Data Science 📊
+- 🌱 I’m currently learning Mobile Development with React Native 📊
 - 🤔 I’m looking for help with Machine Learning and Software Engineering in general
 - 📫 How to reach me: bahreesaepul1@gmail.com or connect with me in [Linkedin](https://www.linkedin.com/in/saepul-bahri-8180bb219/)
 - 😄 Pronouns: He/Him